AndyBRoswell/basic_struts/README.md

 Now Java Web framework Struts 2 is **NOT** frequently used.
 It is certainly not recommend to create new Struts 2 projects unless you're required to maintain old projects or merely cope with exams.

+However, that is not to say that learning these frameworks is entirely meaningless.
+The fundamental ideas behind these frameworks can be referred in our future studies.
+But we really don't need to learn them in depth.
+The degree of popularity of every framework alters swiftly.
+What is the most significant is that we must master the capability to learn to use a new framework within a short period of time.

 ## Essential statements

 This repo is constructed in accordance of the official guide [Getting Started](https://struts.apache.org/getting-started/) and you should use IntelliJ IDEA to make use of the repo.